sohanlaxmicoin/go/docs/reference/readme.md

 title: Overview
 ---

-The Go SDK contains packages for interacting with most aspects of the stellar ecosystem.
+The Go SDK contains packages for interacting with most aspects of the rover ecosystem.
 In addition to generally useful, low-level packages such as [`keypair`](https://godoc.org/github.com/rover/go/keypair) (used for creating stellar-compliant public/secret key pairs), the Go SDK also contains code for the server applications and client tools written in go.

 ## Godoc reference